CertiCoq/certicoq/README.md

 ## License

-CertiCoq is open source and distributed unter the [MIT lisence](LICENSE.md).
+CertiCoq is open source and distributed under the [MIT license](LICENSE.md).

 ## Directory structure

 * `theories/` contains the sources of the compiler
 * `plugin/` contains the CertiCoq plugin for Coq
-* `benchmarks/` contains the bechmark suite
+* `benchmarks/` contains the benchmark suite
 * `glue/` contains the glue code generator

 Structure of the theories directory: